Eykam/DroneStudio/autoresearch/PROGRESS.md

 velocity channel = 2.0 m/s / 10 with spawn_vel [2,0,0] vs 0 without; velocity
 persists through steps.
 Binary swapped at /workspace/zig-out/bin/ (previous preserved as dronestudio-headless.pre-icv1).

+## 2026-09-05 ~06:15 UTC - SI single-port matrix: run5 exonerated, run4 the corrupt sweep; v6 verify visuals regenerated clean

+The 12x12 single-port matrix (one port excited per run, 13 runs incl. a run5 re-run) closed the SI harness question:

+- Matrix == run5 BIT-IDENTICAL on 11/12 ports (port 0 differs at numerical
+  noise level). run5 (ems/simulation_run5_full) is CLEAN.
+- run4 (ems/simulation_sweep1, source of the original v6 SI visuals) is the
+  sole corrupt sweep: bottom-port block 2.147-2.168 passivity, port 10 at 2.47; its clean-looking top-port 1.03 values are ALSO wrong (cross-checked bit-level, not by plausibility).
+- Top board-edge ports carry a DETERMINISTIC +0.4 passivity excess (1.36-1.42), bit-identical across all 13 runs - a board-edge port artifact of the harness, not a board defect.
+Root-causing it is an open experiment.
+- Bottom ports carry ~+0.2 excess from an open stub in the harness.

+Dashboard ee-cam3 v6 Tests tab: all four SI visuals (sdd_diff, z_diff,
+diff_delay, s11_smith) regenerated from the clean matrix only, plus a new si_passivity panel carrying the reworked HARNESS caveat naming both artifacts.
+Uniform-trace ports only, connector/fanout excluded, 550-1500 MHz characterized band (sweep-edge artifacts >1.9 GHz excluded).

+gerber2ems bug report (drafted, covers the run4 corruption signature) is with the user for review before filing upstream.